Centre for higher education studies professional learning

 Project overview

-The project has a number of stages.
-In 2022, the project includes a design summit, course design and pilots with focus groups and participants, in addition to a scoping review of the literature into high ability teaching and learning.
-In 2023–2024, the project will include course delivery and data collection and analysis, seeking to address the challenge identified by the key stakeholders.
+The project has moved through a number of stages.
+In 2022, the project included a design summit, course design and pilots with focus groups and participants, in addition to a scoping review of the literature into high ability teaching and learning.
+The scoping review has since been published in Gifted Child Quarterly and is available via Open Access: ‘Meeting the Needs and Potentials of High-Ability, High-Performing, and Gifted Students via Differentiation’.

 Outcomes

-Course participants will become members of a professional learning community who conduct their own research projects within their school contexts and share their learnings via an interactive online virtual platform, contributing to a resource bank to which all attendees will have ongoing access.
+Course participants become members of a professional learning community who conduct their own research projects within their school contexts and share their learnings via an interactive online virtual platform, contributing to a resource bank to which all attendees have ongoing access.

-Project team
+Project team 2024

 Dr Maria Nicholas (Chief Investigator, School of Education)

-A/Prof Andrew Skourdoumbis (Co-leader, School of Education)
+Associate Professor Andrew Skourdoumbis (Co-leader, School of Education)

 Miss Ondine Bradbury (School of Education)

-A/Prof Linda Hobbs (School of Education)
+Professor Linda Hobbs (School of Education)

 Dr John Cripps Clark (School of Education)